More

 Hello, I am Monika.

-With more than 15 years of experience, I work with leaders and teams to develop a success mindset to gain courage, stay motivated, think innovatively, adapt to constant change, and successfully achieve even seemingly impossible goals.
-For this I use my self-developed 6P Success Mindset Model.
+With more than 20 years of experience, I work with leaders and teams to develop a success mindset to gain courage, stay motivated, think innovatively, adapt to constant change and successfully achieve even seemingly impossible goals.
+To do this, I use my self-developed 6P Success Mindset Model.

 This is the longer version....

-Originally from Germany, I moved to the U.S. after graduating from high school to play volleyball for a university team.
+Originally from Germany, I moved to the US after high school to play volleyball for Bryant University.
 Since I must have watched too much James Bond, my dream job was to become a secret agent, so I studied nuclear weapons in North Korea and Iran at Georgetown University's School of Foreign Service.
 But I realized during my studies that the reality was a little different than in the movies.
 So after I graduated, I started my career at the International Monetary Fund and then at the World Bank.

 When I worked for the World Bank, a friend gave me a road bike and said I would like it.
 At first I thought that road cycling could not be any fun, but when I got dropped after 5 km on my first group ride, I decided I couldn't leave the sport like that.